isxcode/react-keycap/README.md

 ## 🐣 Intro

-[React Keycap](https://github.com/ispong/react-keycap) is UI component library for [React](https://reactjs.org/).
+[React Keycap](https://github.com/ispong/react-keycap) is rapid development component library for [React](https://reactjs.org/).
-It is important to state that this project is personally developed and maintained, and enterprise projects are recommended to be used with caution.
+**Important statement, enterprise-level development is recommended to be used with caution!**
+For instructions on use, please check the [Wiki](https://github.com/ispong/react-keycap/wiki) carefully.
-Welcome to develop together, hope to become an enterprise-level development UI library.
+Welcome to develop and maintain together, please follow the [github development](https://github.com/ispong/react-keycap/blob/main/CONTRIBUTING.md) specification.

 ## 📦 Installation